nicklockwood/BaseModel/README.md

 BaseModel is really designed as an *alternative* to Core Data for developers who prefer to have a little more control over the implementation of their data stack.
 BaseModel gives you precise control over the location and serialisation of your data files, whilst still proving enough automatic behaviour to save you from writing the same code over and over again.

-BaseModel is designed to work with the AutoCoding library (https://github.com/nicklockwood/AutoCoding).
-It does not require this library to function but when used in combination, BaseModel objects support automatic loading and saving without needing to write your own NSCoding methods.
-Use of AutoCoding is completely optional.
-For an example of how it works, check out the *AutoTodoList* example.

-BaseModel is also designed to work with the HRCoder library (https://github.com/nicklockwood/HRCoder) as an alternative mechanism for loading and saving data in a human readable/editable format.
-HRCoder allows you to specify your data files in a standard format, and when used in conjunction with AutoCoding avoids the need for you to write any `setWith...` methods.
+BaseModel is designed to work with the following serialization libraries:

+* HRCoder (https://github.com/nicklockwood/HRCoder).
+HRCoder provides an alternative mechanism for loading and saving data in a human readable/editable format.
+HRCoder allows you to specify your data files in a standard format, and avoids the need for you to override the `setWith...` methods.
 Use of HRCoder is completely optional.
 For an example of how this works, check out the *HRTodoList* example.

-BaseModel is also designed to work with the CryptoCoding library (https://github.com/nicklockwood/CryptoCoding).
-It does not require this library to function, but when used in conjunction with CryptoCoding, BaseModel objects support automatic AES encryption of the entire object when saved or loaded to disk.
+* CryptoCoding library (https://github.com/nicklockwood/CryptoCoding).
+When used in conjunction with CryptoCoding, BaseModel objects support automatic AES encryption of the entire object when saved or loaded to disk.
 Use of CryptoCoding is completely optional.
 For an example of how it works, check out the *CryptoTodoList* example.

-**Note:** You can combine AutoCoding with either HRCoder or CryptoCoding, or neither.
-AutoCoding is independent of the coding scheme used.
+* FastCoding (https://github.com/nicklockwood/FastCoding).
+FastCoding provides an alternative mechanism for loading and saving data in a fast, compact binary format.
+FastCoding is a replacement for NSCoding that produces files tat at 50% of the size, and load in half the time as ordinary NScoded archives.
+Use of FastCoding is completely optional.
+For an example of how this works, check out the *FCTodoList* example.

+**Note:** HRCoder and CryptoCoding both take advantage of BaseModel's NSCoding implementation and will call the `setWithCoder:` and `encodeWithCoder:` methods.
+FastCoding uses its own serialization implementation and does not use these methods.

 Supported OS & SDK Versions